cher-ami/chersite/apps/front/README.md

 })
 ```

-⚠️ **The front application routing is not dependent to the generated html files, so you can add any route you want in
+⚠️ **The front application routing is not linked to the generated html files, so you can add any route you want in
 this list**.
 In case you use a backend, you will have to get all routes from a backend API call and add them in this list.

 By default, the generate command is executed on build step, but you can run it manually: